 5. Promote Eye Health

-A hundred grams of dried apricots contains 3604 IU of vitamin A and 2163 mcg of ß-carotene (2).
+One hundred grams of dried apricots contains 3604 IU of vitamin A and 2163 mcg of ß-carotene (2).
 These micronutrients support good vision.
-Vitamin A is a powerful antioxidant that eliminates free radicals from the macula and retina.
+Also, vitamin A is a powerful antioxidant that eliminates free radicals from the macula and retina.

 6. Build Bone Mineral Density